Nradko/abax-protocol/README.md

 This repository contains source code for Abax Protocol smart contracts as well as set of test suites and utilities scripts.
 </div>

+## Project structure

+- `src` - contains sources of Abax Protocol's core contracts
+- `tests` - contains e2e tests as well as utilities used for writing/running tests
+- `scripts` - contains code for benchmarking contracts and initial deployment scripts

 ## Contracts build and deployment

 ### Prerequisites